Kaya Harukata: Biography

 After Ōen's death in 1870, the followers of his school established the Keishintō (敬神党), an anti-foreign militia, of which Kaya was a member.
-A year later, in 1871, Kaya was implicated in the Two Lords Incident and imprisoned, but was soon released.
+In 1871, Kaya was implicated in the Two Lords Incident and imprisoned, but was soon released.

-In order to placate the increasing discontent of the Keishintō, Kumamoto governor Yasuoka Ryōsuke appointed members to positions as shrine priests.
+To placate the increasing discontent of the Keishintō, Kumamoto governor Yasuoka Ryōsuke appointed members as shrine priests.
 Kaya became a priest at the Nishikiyama Shrine.
-In 1876, Kaya wrote and submitted a long memorial to the central government protesting the Haitorei edict in which he asserted that the bearing of arms by the general populace was not only an integral part of the Japanese way of life and national identity, but necessary for the operation of the militia as a component of national defense.
-While other followers of the late Ōen advocated for an immediate uprising against government forces in the area, he remained a voice of moderation and an advocate for lawful opposition.
+In 1876, Kaya submitted a long memorial to the central government protesting the Haitorei edict asserting that arming the general populace was integral to Japanese life and national identity, and necessary for the militia as a component of national defense.
+While other followers of the late Ōen advocated an immediate uprising against government forces in the area, he remained a voice of moderation and an advocate for lawful opposition.
 However, after an ukehi performed by Ōtaguro, Kaya agreed to participate in the Keishintō's rebellion.

-The Keishintō conducted a night attack on Kumamoto Castle on October 24 of that year, and Kaya was killed during the fighting on the premises.
+The Keishintō launched the a night attack on Kumamoto Castle on October 24 of that year, and Kaya was killed during the fighting.
 His age at death was reckoned as 41 years old due to the Japanese custom of counting a person as one year old at the time of birth.
 His grave is located in the castle's adjoining Omine Cemetery.